Rockstar Defrauds Banks with False Personal Loan Applications

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about loans.
 Our goal is to be an objective, third-party resource for everything loan related.
 We update our site regularly, and all content is reviewed by experts.

 One rockstar will soon be singing the blues.
 Robert Brandon Mawhinney, the frontman of the rock band Lights Over Paris, has been charged with committing personal loan fraud.
+In any situation where information contains material misrepresentations to a financial institution (information that could affect the underwriter’s decision), this is a risk.
+People do it to get loans, to get the lowest rates, and for various other reasons.

 According to an FBI press release, the 30 year-old musician who goes by the stage-name Robb “TaLLLLL” University, is alleged to have defrauded several banks out of millions of dollars.